 Education, we are all told, is most effective when it is holistic, when it emphasizes critical thinking and integration of ideas and knowledge.
 We treat this as a new concept, but Sombath Somphone, a Laotian educator and environmentalist, has worked according to this concept for decades.

-Sombath Somphone was born on February 17, 1952, in a small farming community along the Mekong River.
+Sombath Somphone was born on February 17, 1952, in a small farming community along the Mekong River in Laos.
 His father began as a farmer, but soon moved on.
 “After I was born, my dad realized that the amount of land that grandpa had opened up to divide up among his eight siblings would not be enough to sustain his family, so that’s when he became more of a merchant.”
 Because his father was often away, buying or selling wares, Sombath was the man of the house.

 Sombath balanced schoolwork with overseeing the family, but he was still usually the best student in class.
 He eventually got sent to boarding schools, where he prospered.
 He was known as a very serious young man.
 “I don’t joke around.
 I guess it’s a complex—being from a poor family from a rural area who went to town.”